Does Keeping Your Doors Closed Save On Heating Costs In Commercial Buildings?

 Energy crisis imagery and energy sacing

-We all know the cost of heating has been spiralling out of control, we’re being given advice to fit draught excluders and save by turning your thermostat down even by a degree or two.
+We all know the cost of heating has been spiralling out of control, we’re being given advice to save energy by fitting draught excluders and save by turning your thermostat down even by a degree or two.
 With winter fast approaching, any ideas on how to spend less while also keeping both domestic and commercial properties warm could prove really helpful.

 However, I wasn’t expecting this to cause some lively debate among a few of our team when I asked for their thoughts on maximising heating efficiency in all areas of our head office, which includes both office and warehouse spaces.